Every spring, most of us get the urge to start planting flowers around the house. It’s a great way to celebrate the end of winter.

 If you are a Christian, then you are a child of God, the King and Creator of the universe.

 Once God begins to weed your life, it can make you pretty uncomfortable.
 Often it is downright irritating.
-Then, after all of that annoying weeding, comes the cultivating!
+Then, after all of that annoying weeding, comes the cultivating.
 Ouch!
 I really dislike this part.

 In due time this stressful process is finished, and you are finally ready to receive what God has prepared for you.